 Michiel joined Northzone in 2016.
 His areas of interest are mobile, marketplaces, fintech and data analytics.
-He has previously invested in companies such as Catawiki, Fiverr, Vinted, KNC and Packlink.
+His portfolio includes Catawiki, and he has previously invested in companies such as Catawiki, Fiverr, Vinted, KNC and Packlink.

 Michiel joined Northzone in 2016 from Accel London.
 Originally from the Netherlands, Michiel spent the early years of his career at BCG before founding Digital Jones, an artificial intelligence company, in Silicon Valley.

 “I was blown away by the entrepreneurial drive I saw in the US, and their ability to think big.
 I knew I had to be a part of it.
 Starting and growing Digital Jones taught me the importance of tenacity and respect for the fundraising process.
 We pitched to 104 VCs before we got funding, and only raised a small amount of cash, which forced us to really think about revenue.
 That, in turn, is was what saved us in the dot com crash.”

 The company went on to be acquired by shopping.com, with Michiel joining as VP Operations.
 “I remember sleeping under my desk two nights a week while the shopping.com deal was closing!”

 After a period learning all about business consolidation as he helped turn shopping.com round from a $25 million loss to a $25 million profit, Michiel went on to start an online marketing company for the beauty industry.
 He joined Accel in 2011, bringing his experience of building businesses to the other side of the table.